icefallgames/SCICompanion/SCICompanion/Docs/source/Compiler/switch.rst

-..
-Switch statement
+.. switch statement

 .. include:: /includes/standard.rst

 ==================
- Switch statement
+ switch statement
 ==================

 Use the switch statement to pass control to a case which matches the result of the switch_expression.
 If no case satisfies the condition, the default case is executed.